Reviews

 Lenovo ThinkPad X1 Yoga Gen 6 Display

-If the changes in the design and appearance do not impress you, we are sure that the changes in the display would not disappoint.
+If the changes in the design and appearance do not impress you, we are sure that the changes in the display will not disappoint.
 First off, you can see that the huge bottom bezel that users have complained about for many years is gone.
-This device comes with a 14″ 2-in-1 touchscreen laptop with a display ratio of 16: 10 and an aspect ratio of 83%.
+This device comes with a 14″ 2-in-1 touchscreen laptop with a display ratio of 16:10 and an aspect ratio of 83%.

-The stylus is thin, short, and small, however, it is a very active device with an electromagnetic response and it supports Wacom protocol.
-This device also supports 4096 level pressure sensing thus it is very responsive to touches while writing.
+The stylus is thin, short, and small.
+However, it is a very active device with an electromagnetic response, and it supports the Wacom protocol.
+This device also supports 4096-level pressure sensing, so it is very responsive to touches while writing.

 ThinkPad X1 Yoga Gen 6 display